dbgroup-nagoya-u/mwcas-benchmark/README.md

 ```

 We prepare scripts in `bin` directory to measure performance with a variety of parameters.
 You can set parameters for benchmarking by `config/bench.env`.

+## Acknowledgments

+This work is based on results obtained from project JPNP16007 commissioned by the New Energy and Industrial Technology Development Organization (NEDO).
+In addition, this work was supported partly by KAKENHI (16H01722 and 20K19804).